How To Paint An Ornament With Blurry Lights

 12. Add a word to the ornament.

 Finally the lettering!
 If you’re not into calligraphy (I certainly need practice) then practice on a separate sheet of paper.
 Find a font you like and a word or phrase you want.
 After practicing on paper, draw your word or phrase with chalk onto the ornament.

 Then use black or another color to paint over the chalk.
+Use a 10/0 liner for this or a paint pen.
 Wait for the word to dry before erasing the chalk!